ctntrk/Audio-to-Text/README.md

 [**Audio-Text Converter Demo**](https://audio-to-text-t982.onrender.com)

-⚠️ **Note**: Streamlit Cloud deploy may put the app to sleep if it’s not being actively used or if there’s low traffic. 💤
+⚠️ **Note**: The app goes to sleep when not actively used or if there is low traffic. 💤
 ---

 ## 📌 Project Overview